Payam-Shaker/BicycleStoreMVC/README.md

 where table scripts and future stored procedures are stored.
 The database is currently divided to two different schemas, namely Production and Sales.

+## Setup
+To run this project locally, a new database can be created by SSMS whose connection string can be pasted into appsettings.json of BicycleStoreMVC project.
+This solution comes with a class library, BicycleStore.Data, where tabel relations are defined in a DbContext.
+After passing in the new connection string entity framework commands, Add-migration and then Update-Database, can be run via PMC, while the default project is set on BicycleStore.Data.
+Alternatively, one can create and populate tables with scripts that are available in BicycleStore.Database catalogue.
+By running the application on IIS Express the created tables will be populated with some test data that are available, and can be modified, in SeedData.cs in BicycleStore.Data.

-Registration and login system in BicycleStore application is managed using some simple methods which goes through methods in UserController.cs.
-The user data is saved to [Sales].[Customer] table by generating password hash and password salt for the password they type into the registration form.
+Registration and login system in BicycleStore application is managed using some simple methods from a UserService which has been injected into the UserController.cs.
+The user data is saved to
+[Sales].[Customer] table by generating password hash and password salt for the password they type into the registration form.